-The overarching goal of our research is the development of new technologies for medical research and treatment.
+Our research aims to develop new analytical technologies for medicine and biological research at the single cell scale.
 Our work is enabled by advances in fabrication, measurement, and computation across a wide range of domains and length scales.
-Our core capabilities include microfabrication, microfluidics, instrumentation, product development, and data analytics and visualization.
-Current research areas include 1) the development of new technologies for cell sorting, cell biomechanics, single cell sequencing, chemotaxis, and drug screening; as well as 2) the application of these technologies to study circulating tumor cells, personalize cancer therapies, evaluate blood quality, and expedite antimalarial drug development.
+Our core capabilities include microfabrication, microfluidics, biomaterials, instrumentation, product development, and data analytics.
+Current research areas include 1) new technologies for cell sorting; 2) AI-based single cell image analysis; 3) red blood cell deformability in transfusion medicine; 4) single cell secretome analysis.

-We continuously recruit creative, motivated, and hands-on individuals to join our group as graduate students.
-Students with a background in engineering should apply through the graduate programs in Mechanical Engineering and Biomedical Engineering.
+We continuously recruit creative and motivated individuals to join our group as graduate students and postdocs.
+Students with engineering backgrounds should apply through the graduate programs in Mechanical Engineering or Biomedical Engineering.
 Students with a background in the life sciences should apply through the graduate program in Pathology and Laboratory of Medicine.

 We are supported by the following organizations